sand-lang/VSCode-Support/README.md

-# Xenon Language Support
+# sand Language Support

 This plugin adds syntax highlighting and a few snippets!

-Made By The Xenon Lang Team!
+Made By The sand Lang Team!